• Skip to primary navigation

-Change the default Camera App in iOS 14
+Change the default Camera App on an iPhone

-Now with advances in the Shortcuts app in iOS 14 and especially iOS 14.1 we can seamlessly make any app our default Camera App.
-Clicking on the Camera icon on the Lock Screen or Dashboard now open the app of your choice.
+With the updates to the Shortcuts app in iOS 14 and especially iOS 14.1, we can seamlessly make any app our default Camera App.
+Clicking on the Camera icon on iPhone Lock Screen or Dashboard can now open the app of your choice.

 It is used to automate actions on your phone